RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: You must use either ROCm or the amdgpu-pro driver.
 Using both drivers will result in an installation error.

-**Important - Mellanox ConnectX NIC Users**: If you are using Mellanox ConnetX NIC, you must install Mellanox OFED before installing ROCm.
+**Important - Mellanox ConnectX NIC Users**: If you are using Mellanox ConnectX NIC, you must install Mellanox OFED before installing ROCm.

 For more information about installing Mellanox OFED, refer to: